vasspilka/readme/README.md

 ## What I do
 I love to find solutions, in fact I've always had a mind that could not stay away from problems ;p , I like to think about them and it fulfils me when I can solve them.
 As a software developer I do that by discussing, analyzing, writing code/documents and holding context.
-I usually I will work on product realted problems, however
+I usually work on product realted problems, however
 I am always happy when I can help in other areas aswell.